-Heroin is a drug made from the common painkiller morphine.
+Heroin is a highly addictive drug made from the common painkiller morphine, and heroin addiction is a serious and widespread public health concern.
 Morphine is a substance that is taken from the seed pods of opium poppies which have psychoactive properties.
 Heroin can be a highly addictive substance and it can vary quite a lot in appearance from supply to supply, and this is due to the nature of the drug as well as what it is mixed with during the manufacturing process.

 It is important to note that heroin is one of the most commonly used recreational drugs on the market, and as a result, many people die from overdosing on it every single year.
 It is important for those who have become addicted to heroin to search for treatment as soon as possible to avoid serious complications to the body and the mind.